 A new application is one in which DOE support for the proposed research is being requested for the first time.

-DOE will only accept new applications under this FOA.
+Only new applications should be submitted to this FOA.

 Please answer "yes" to the question "Is this application being submitted to other agencies?" if substantially similar, identical, or closely related research objectives are being submitted to another Federal agency.
 Indicate the agency or agencies to which the similar objectives have been submitted.